Emergency Dentistry Tucson, AZ

-Remember, putting off emergency dental care often makes things worse.
+Putting off emergency dental care often makes things worse.
 The sooner you call us, the better we can help protect your smile and stop small problems from becoming bigger issues.
 Whether it’s a broken tooth or sudden swelling, our team is ready to provide the urgent care you need.

 Call 520-660-5666 with your emergency and we will get you in as soon as possible.
+Dr. Jennifer Mohr is an emergency dentist in Tucson, AZ.

 Common Dental Emergencies We Treat

-Dental emergencies can happen at any time, often when you least expect them.
+Dental emergencies can happen at any time, and often when you least expect them.
 Knowing how to handle these situations can significantly improve the outcome.

 Toothache